DiSkyOrg/Documentation/docs/docs/expressions.md

 |Return Type|string|class:version|

 Simple way to get the effective name of a member in a guild:
-If the nickname is not set, it will return the discord name of the member, else its nickname.
+If the nickname is not set, it will return the [discord name of the member](#name-of-discord-entity).

 === "Examples"

     ```applescript